IBM/core-dump-handler/charts/core-dump-handler/README.md

 --set daemonset.s3BucketName=XXX --set daemonset.s3Region=XXX
 ```

-Where the `--set` options are configuration for your S3 compatible provider
+Where the `--set` options are configuration for your S3 protocol compatible provider

 For the following providers an additional option of values should be provided using the `--values` flag